Applicant Tracking Systems (ATS) What You Need to Know

 An ATS is not only a filtering system but a holistic Human Resource database.
 Jobscan notes that even if an application isn’t the right fit for a certain position, it remains in the system.
 Hiring managers and recruiters can then go back into the database and pull up the application for a different position.

 What does this mean for you, the applicant?

-Just like a search engine, a recruiter can search using Applicant Tracking Systems.
-These systems rank and filter applications by keywords (such as skills, job positions, industry terminology) or qualifications (such as location, education, years of experience).
-As an applicant, you should be optimizing and tailoring your resume specifically to fit the job you are applying for.
-This means first creating an industry resume, then tailoring it to showcase how you are the best fit for that specific employer’s role.
+Like a search engine, a recruiter can search using Applicant Tracking Systems.
+These systems rank and filter applications by keywords (such as skills, job positions, industry terminology) or qualifications (such as location, education, and years of experience).
+As an applicant, you should optimize and tailor your resume to fit the job you are applying for.
+This means first creating an industry resume and then tailoring it to showcase how you best fit that specific employer’s role.

 Debunking the myths: Applicant Tracking Systems are rejecting applicants.

 ATS is not a machine that blindly chooses or rejects candidates.
 ATS screen applicants can increase the likeliness of ranking an applicant as a match for a particular job.
 ATS uses keywords and phrases to contextualize and highlight applications based on criteria provided by the employer.
 At every stage, the employer has full control: